ksandom/achel/docs/programming/parameters.md

 There are now three ways of doing this.

 * The simple way `parameters name,thing`.
 This is the really really simple and easy to read way of doing it, but doesn't give any flexibility for validation.
 * Flat JSON `parameters {"name":"noName","thing":"brick"}`.
-This is still pretty simple, but allows you to specify default values.
+This is still pretty simple, and allows you to specify default values.
 * **Nested JSON** `parameters {"name":{"default":"noName","minLengthAllowed":"3","maxLength":"40"},"thing":{"default":"brick","maxLength":"40"}}`.
 This method allows you validate data and take action based on the result.
 It can also automatically fix a few things like if the string is 45 characters, but you specified maxLength to be 40, it will truncate off the remainder.

 ### The simple way